Gorgeous Upstate NY Hotels with EV Charging Stations

 Distance from NYC: Two hours

-This 133-room industrial chic hotel makes it possible to stay overnight in the delightful riverfront town of Nyack, the birthplace of the American realist painter Edward Hopper (be sure to check out Edward Hopper’s New York currently at the Whitney), whose childhood home is a five minute bike ride away on one of the hotel’s complimentarycruisers.
+This 133-room industrial chic hotel makes it possible to stay overnight in the delightful riverfront town of Nyack, the birthplace of the American realist painter Edward Hopper whose childhood home is a five minute bike ride away on one of the hotel’s complimentary cruisers.
 Loft-style suites have 11-foot ceilings, oversized windows, and sweeping terrace views of the Hudson River.
-A new locavore restaurant, Farm, offers bottomless brunch and dinner in an outdoor winter dome.
+The locavore restaurant, Farm, offers an all-day menu of seasonal new American fare.

 Nearby activities to charge up for: Hopper House, Boxer Donuts, Pickwick Bookshop, Hook Mountain State Park, Art Cafe, Maureen’s Jazz Cellar, and Nyack Beach State Park